We are an academic research group of PhD students and CS professors interested in protecting Internet users from invasive uses of machine learning.

 - Despite these risks, we designed Glaze to be as robust as possible, and have tested it extensively against known systems and countermeasures.
 To the best of our knowledge, this is the only available tool for artists to proactively protect their style while posting their art online today.
 Note that this is ongoing research, and we will continuously update our tools to improve its robustness.

-- March 18: Glaze Beta2 is now available for download.
+- March 31: Glaze Beta3 (Windows/Mac) now available for download.

 - Glaze generates a cloaked version for each image you want to protect.
 During this process, none of your artwork will ever leave your own computer.
 Then, instead of posting the original artwork online, you could post the cloaked artwork to protect your style from AI art generators.